Vrajeshbrahmbhatt06/TalkDB/README.md

 ## Configuration
 You'll need:
-- OpenAI API credentials (which can be swapped with open-source LLMs like Gemini)
+- OpenAI API credentials (which can be replaced with Google's Gemini API using a free key from Google AI Studio or any other open-source LLMs)
 - A SQL database connection (check the notebook for an example using the publicly available Chinook database)
 - Basic Python environment